phalcon-orphanage/docs/en/db-layer.md

 ```

 ### Drop
 To drop an existing table from the current database, use the `dropTable` method.
-To drop an table from a custom database, you can use the second parameter to set the database name.
+To drop a table from a custom database, you can use the second parameter to set the database name.

 ```php
 <?php